Q:How long does it last?

 Q:I am worry it will be fail.

-A:If it is different from your hopes and preferences, you will feel that it has failed, no matter how good it may look to others.
-To avoid trouble,
+- A:If it is different from your hopes and preferences, you will feel that it has failed, no matter how good it may look to others.

 2.During the consultation, you will have a thorough discussion with the artist about the design and colors.